brandonyongys/brandonyongys.github.io/_projects/hawker-centre-dashboard.md

 ---

-There was a [post](https://towardsdatascience.com/creating-a-web-application-to-analyse-dengue-cases-1be4a708a533) by Benedict Soh on [tds](https://towardsdatascience.com/) where he was developed and deployed a dashboard to track and analyse dengue cases in Singapore.
-The tds post was made in late 2020's and I stumbled upon in early 2022.
-The dengue dashboard would have been of great use if it was more up-to-date with the latest news and tweets about dengue.
+There was a [post](https://towardsdatascience.com/creating-a-web-application-to-analyse-dengue-cases-1be4a708a533) by Benedict Soh on [tds](https://towardsdatascience.com/) where he developed and deployed a dashboard to track and analyse dengue cases in Singapore.
 However, the dashboard was a static app and it did not function properly after 2 Aug 2020.
+It would have been of great use to the Singapore community if it was up-to-date with the latest news and tweets about dengue.

-Back then, I was really interested in learning how to develop and deploy an application, be it a model or a dashboard.
-The main objective was to learn to deploy whatever I would have built in the future and not simply leave it in one of my many local folders or github repos.
-Not to mention, the post is rather simple and it would serve as a good base for me to learn how to develop and deploy an app.
+Back then when I stumbled upon it in early 2022, I was interested in learning how to develop and deploy an application, be it a model or a dashboard.
+The main objective was simply to learn the deployment techniques, which would be useful for anything that I would have built.
+That would deliver more value than to simply leave the apps in one of my many local folders or github repos.
+Not to mention, the tds post was rather simple and serve a rather good introduction for me given my lack of knowledge and skills.

-## Data.gov.sg search
+# Data.gov.sg search
-I did a search on [data.gov.sg](https://data.gov.sg/) to find what intriguing dataset that I could use to develop such dashboard and I found the [hawker centre closure dates dataset](https://data.gov.sg/dataset/dates-of-hawker-centres-closure).
-Seeing that there are temporal and spatial elements, I decided to use it.
-With that in mind, the dashboard has 2 main features:
+I searched through [data.gov.sg](https://data.gov.sg/) and found the [hawker centre closure dates dataset](https://data.gov.sg/dataset/dates-of-hawker-centres-closure).
+There are temporal and spatial elements in the dataset and I could foresee 2 main features in my dashboard:
 1. A map of Singapore with all the hawker centres indicated as points.
-Each point should have 1 of 3 colours to indicate its status (open, closing within a month or closed).
+Each point would be 1 of 3 colours to reflect its current status - open, closing within a month or closed.
 1. Two separate tables that show a list of hawker centres that are currently closed and the upcoming closures.

-The dashboard is built using the same template as that by Benedict Soh.
-Full credits to him for building the dashboard, I am simply adapting the codes to his.
-The dashboard and map are built using `dash` and `folium` respectively.
+The dashboard was built in the similar fashion as that by Benedict Soh.
+Full credits to him for building the dashboard as I am simply adapting his codes to my dashboard.
+The dashboard and map were built using `dash` and `folium` respectively.

+**EDIT:** The map was subsequently replaced with `plotly`.

-## Data API call
+# Data API call
-In the original tds post, the author was using static data to plot the visualization.
-I, however, did not use a static data.
-Rather, I used the data API to fetch the latest data.
-Of course, this again is a challenge for me because how do I do it?
-I search through tds again and found this [post](https://towardsdatascience.com/exploring-data-gov-sg-api-725e344048dc) by Tony Ng, who did a brief introduction and mimicking what was done, I managed to get the script to use the API instead.
-The following command was used to call the data using `requests`:
+In the original post, the author was using static data to plot the visualization.
+However, I did the opposite and wanted to use the latest dataset.
+I utilized the data API to fetch the latest data.
+This [post](https://towardsdatascience.com/exploring-data-gov-sg-api-725e344048dc) by Tony Ng did a great job of providing a high level introduction of the data.gov.sg API and I adapted his work to my work again.
+For the benefits of others, the following command was used to call the data using `requests`:
 {% raw %}
 ```html
 import requests